seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

 *  Upload the **modified ISOs** for ESXI 6.7, 7.0, and 8.0 into it

     ![image](images/kickstart-iso/s3esxi.png)

+    NOTE: You don't need all three like I have, just whichever one you want to use

 **5) Set up a VPC**
 ----